 If you have both HIV and HBVand take Triumeq, your HBV infection may get worse (flare-up) if you stop taking Triumeq.
-To help avoid this, take Triumeq exactly as prescribed.
-Do not run out of Triumeq or stop taking Triumeq without talking to your health care provider.
+Do not stop taking Triumeq without talking to your health care provider.

 While taking Triumeq, it is important to keep all of your appointments with your health care provider.